 AMP shares are tradable on the ASX and the NZX.
 If your AMP shareholding starts with the letter i, you will need to complete a register removal request and return it to the NZ AMP share registry.
 Your register removal request will be processed within five business days of the form being received.

 Yes, you can transfer your shares to another person by an off-market transfer.
 Simply download , and complete the off-market transfer form and return it to Computershare .
 Computershare may charge a fee for the transfer.

 Prior to the dividend payment, a dividend record date is set.
 The record date is the date at which your shareholding details are captured and your entitlement to the dividend is determined.
 Any changes made after the record date will not appear on your dividend statement.
 Changes made to your banking details after record date will apply for future dividends and, if the payment fails, your payment will be reissued to your new account within 21 days.

 Share certificates are no longer issued on Australian stocks.
 Your dividend statement acts as your share certificate/holding statement.
 The statement contains essential information such as your holder number and balance of shares.

 AMP pays dividends by direct credit.
 You can also reinvest dividends through the dividend reinvestment plan (DRP).
 Access the DRP booklet and apply online by clicking on the ‘ my shareholding’ tab.
 Login then select ‘update your details’ and ‘dividend reinvestment plan’.
 If necessary, consult your financial adviser before joining.
-Dividends are paid in April and October each year.
+When they are declared, dividends are paid in March and September each year.